dwd/Metre/FAQ.md

 then you'd put Metre in your DMZ, have `example.com` connect to it, instead of the internet, and then the world will connect to Metre.

 Metre does need your TLS certificate and private key, however.
-Something like:
+It is acting as a "Man in the middle", joining two security domains - the world (the outer domain) sees Metre as being your XMPP Server, whereas your XMPP Server sees Metre as being, in effect, the world.

 Example: